 Pay close attention to the handle design.
 A classic, straight handle forces your elbow into a higher position, while offset and crane handles allow for a more natural, relaxed hand and arm position.
 Trying out different handle styles can help you find one that reduces strain and feels intuitive as you work.
 Many professional shear sets now prioritize ergonomic designs for this very reason.

-Selecting Shears Without Proper Research
+Buying Shears Without Doing Your Research

 It’s tempting to grab a pair of shears based on a flashy design or a low price tag, but this is a purchase that requires a little homework.
 The small details, like the tension system, can make a huge difference in performance.
 A cheap screw system can cause blades to loosen and misalign, resulting in poor cuts and constant adjustments.